Pontryagin-Guided Policy Optimization for Merton's Portfolio Problem: Gradient-Based Algorithm for Stationary Point Convergence

-A central insight of our method is that a single forward simulation (or “single path”) can produce an unbiased estimate of the adjoint variable \(\lambda_t\) for a given \((t,x)\).
-Specifically, \(\lambda_t = \partial J / \partial X_t\) measures how changes in the state \(X_t\) affect the cost \(J\).
-In one-dimensional problems like Merton’s, we also have
+A central insight of our method is that a single forward simulation (or single path) can produce an unbiased estimate of the adjoint processes $\left(\lambda_{t},Z_{t}\right)$ for a given $(t,x)$.
+Specifically, $\lambda_{t}=\partial J/\partial X_{t}$ measures how changes in the state $X_{t}$ affect the cost $J$.
+In one-dimensional problems like Merton's, we also have

-Using just one forward path for each node \((t_k,X_k)\) is attractive for several reasons.
+Using just one forward path for each node $(t_{k},X_{k})$ is attractive for several reasons.
 First, although each single path is noisy, the average over many such paths converges to the true adjoint in expectation \citep{kushner2003stochastic,borkar2008stochastic}.
 Second, minimal overhead is required per sample, because we do not store or simulate large ensembles for the same node; each node simply spawns exactly one forward simulation.
 Third, this setup naturally supports online adaptation: as parameters evolve (and the random seed changes), we can continuously generate fresh samples that reflect the newly updated policy.

-However, the main drawback of single-path estimation is variance: if each \(\lambda_k\) (and \(Z_k\)) is used only once, gradient estimates can fluctuate significantly, motivating larger batch sizes or smoothing techniques.
-In subsequent sections, we discuss strategies for mitigating this variance, including the alignment penalty (Section~\ref{sec:normalization}) that can stabilize updates.
-Next, in \S\ref{sec:discrete_algo}, we detail how this single-path approach integrates into our discrete-time algorithm for computing \(\nabla_\theta J\) and \(\nabla_\phi J\) via backpropagation-through-time, ultimately enabling a gradient-based update scheme for the policy parameters.
+However, the main drawback of single-path estimation is variance: if each $\lambda_{k}$ (and $Z_{k}$) is used only once, gradient estimates can fluctuate significantly, motivating larger batch sizes or smoothing techniques.
+In subsequent sections, we discuss strategies for mitigating this variance, including the alignment penalty (Section~\ref{sec:normalization}), which helps stabilize updates.
+Next, we detail how this single-path approach integrates into our discrete-time algorithm for computing $\nabla_{\theta}J$ and $\nabla_{\phi}J$ via BPTT, ultimately enabling a gradient-based update scheme for the policy parameters.